 #1 Postpartum blues and depression

 After giving birth, it’s normal to feel happy one minute and cry the next.
 Many new mums experience mood swings, poor sleep and appetite.
 These symptoms, commonly known as “baby blues”, usually go away within ten days after giving birth.
-For some, they last longer or worsen, which is known as postpartum depression.
+For some, they last longer or worsen.
+This is known as postpartum depression.

 Symptoms of postpartum depression include having thoughts about hurting yourself or your baby, or that life isn’t worth living.
 Shifts in attention from the mother to the child post-birth can affect mental recovery, while many women also struggle with negative postpartum body image after giving birth.